marchoeppner/nf-template/docs/developer.md

 ```

 Here, standard refers to the default site configuration ('standard') - change it if you need to run this pipeline under a different profile.

+## Sending report emails

+This template is set up to send the final QC report via Email (--email you@gmail.com).
+This requires for sendmail to be configured on the executing node/computer.